Sarah Holdaway in conversation with Judith Cowan, "Judith Cowan, On the Life behind the Landscape", Rugby Art Gallery & Museum, 2021

 JC: I think if I set out to create something spiritual, it would not work.
 I do not think it is religious either.
 It is more an attention to philosophical, or phenomenological questions, such as nothingness.

-I once saw a Humpback whale breach the water vertically only 4 metres away when returning from the isle of Rona.
+I once saw a Humpback whale breach the water vertically only 4 meters away when returning from the isle of Rona.
 Earlier in the trip, I had been actively looking for wildlife and was disappointed — like looking for the spiritual and there just being nothing there.

 I was getting cold, alone on the boat deck when out of the water this whale shot vertically upwards, and I found myself shouting ‘There’s a Whale!’ and everybody came on deck.
 Only one person caught sight of the tail splashing back into the water.
 I had nobody to share what I’d seen which made it seem spiritual.
 I can still recall the white ridges on the underside of the Humpback Whale.